Ana Fernández / SEO

 This matrix organizes initiatives or tasks according to the expected impact and the effort required to execute them.

-McKinsey or GE-McKinsey Matrix
+McKinsey Matrix or GE-McKinsey

 The choice depends on what decision needs to be made.

-If the objective is to understand the competitive position of the business in its environment, the SWOT is the most complete starting point.
+If the goal is to understand the competitive position of the business in its environment, the SWOT is the most complete starting point.
 It covers both internal and external analysis and is flexible enough to be applied to any type of business or situation.

 How to use them well in marketing and strategy

 An analysis matrix is useful to the extent that it produces concrete decisions.
-At the end of the exercise, the question that must be answered is: what are we going to do differently based on this analysis?
+By the end of the exercise, the question that must be answered is: what are we going to do differently based on this analysis?

-Some principles that improve the quality of work with any matrix are these.
+Some principles that improve the quality of work with any matrix are these: